razi-uoit/CSCI1061U/Week 4 Class Code.md

 # Week 4 Class Code: Operator Overloading and Friend Functions

-Operator overloading is used to use an operator for performing many functions.
+1. Operator overloading is used to use an operator for performing many functions.
 For example, a '+' operators is used to add int and double

-* Adding two integers
+	adding two integers
 ```
 	#include<iostream>
 	#include<string>